Shingles (Herpes Zoster)

 very late during pregnancy.

-Herpes zoster most often occurs on the trunk and buttocks.
-However, it may appear
+Shingles most often occurs on the trunk and buttocks.
+It may also appear on the arms,

-on the arms, legs, or face.
-The following are the most common symptoms:
+legs, or face.
+These are the most common symptoms:

 Pain, burning, tingling, or itching on one part of your face or body

 Rash, which can appear up to 5 days after and first looks like small, red spots that

 turn into blisters

 Rash which usually goes away in 2 to 4 weeks

 Rash is usually localized to one side or part of the body